NobleWyrm/BBS3-leaguesheet/README.md

 ## Documentation
 Full documentation [can be found here](https://github.com/liamwelton/BBS3-leaguesheet/wiki).

+## Usage
+Feel free to use, edit, duplicate, and do whatever you want with this sheet.
+All I want is to make playing Blood Bowl easier for people, and I want to allow peopel to do whatever they can to support in that endeavour.

 ## Special Thanks

 First off, a huge thank you to Samuel Winthrop, who supported on the development of this spreadsheet and took the time to check rules and update much of the data for the Season 3 release.